 Trainers’ And Therapists’ Forums

 A space for trainers, course leaders and qualified therapists of all heritages and theoretical backgrounds to explore and reflect on the experiences of BME students, supervisees and clients as well as share good practice in how we facilitate the race conversation on euro-centric courses and in therapy.
 The forums aims are to encourage dialogue rather than silence around the impact of race in identity and metal health and work with the uncomfortable feelings that arise when into this area.

 When we enter into the race conversation we are entering the area of generational trauma.
 For many people race presents a specific unresolved and hidden hurt.
 This hurt compounds the hurt accumulated by personal experiences in families and the stresses of life in general and is to do with living lives that are highly influenced by living under the umbrella of the race construct.
 For healing to take place this hurt needs to be addressed and witnessed for what it is.
 It’s not only the identity wounding and liberation of people of black or brown skins but also people of white skins and people with white skins that feel black on the inside and people with black skins who feel white on the inside.
 There is work for everyone to do.

 There are two separate forums; one for trainers and one for therapists/supervisors.
 Our hosts again this year are Place2Be in London.
-Both forums will be held by Eugene Ellis and Arike.
+There are also Forums taking place in Birmingham.
+The Forums will be held by Eugene Ellis and Arike.

 This is a forum trainers of all backgrounds to support them and their institutions with the question of how to make therapy training more accessible and more able to meet the therapeutic needs of students from Black and Asian backgrounds, and to support all trainees, both Black and White to have the confidence to work with this client group in their practice.